|

 FRANK ANSWERS TO AWKWARD QUESTIONS

-The £25 fee is purely to pay the manuscript reader for providing feedback on your work – and it’s optional.
-Beyond that, it's all down to us.
-If we like your book enough to publish it we take the entire financial risk.
-All we ask from you is that you smile - for the camera and at booksellers.
+A. Absolutely not.
+We want your commitment, not your cash.
+If we like your book enough to publish it we take the entire financial risk; that's what publishers do.
+All we ask from you is that you smile at booksellers.

 Q. So you pay advances and royalties like every other publisher?

-Advances, no. We want our writers to feel they have as much involvement in making their book a success as we do.
-We want you to be part of the adventure, on the rollercoaster with us, sharing the challenges as well as the thrills.
+A. Royalties, yes.
+Our authors receive a realistic share of the profit per copy.
+Advances, no. We want our writers to share the challenges as well as the thrills - to feel they have as much involvement in making their book a success as we do.
 Your book will earn what it earns, not an arbitrary up-front payment which it then has to claw back.

 Q. If you only going to pay a small amount, why don’t I take my novel to Random House instead?